1. Who this guide is for

 Reddit's rules around adult content are clearer than most platforms', but the lines are real and the consequences for crossing them are platform-wide and permanent.

-1. Apply via Everflow.
-Note in your application that you operate on Reddit (organic, ads, or both).
+- Apply via Everflow.
+Note in your application that you operate on Reddit organically.
 If you mod specific subs, mention them — that context speeds up approval.

-3. Pick your starting subs.
-Three to five subs maximum.
+- Pick your starting subs.
+Three to five subs maximum, all inside your chosen niche family.
 Read every rule, every pinned mod post, every recent moderation pattern.
 Don't post anywhere you haven't studied.

-4. Set up sub-parameter tagging.
-Tag every link from day one — subreddit, post type, account handle.
+- Set up sub-parameter tagging.
+Tag every link from day one — subreddit, post type, account handle, niche.
 Per-sub data is the difference between scaling what works and guessing.

-7. Run for 60 days, measure, scale.
-Pull EPC by sub, by post type, by account.
+- Run for 60 days, measure, scale.
+Pull EPC by sub, by post type, by account, by niche tag.
 Kill what isn't working.
 Double down on what is.
 Reddit rewards consistency over time more than any other channel we work with.

 Operators who hit 100 approved conversions are auto-promoted to Pro (Level 3) — flat $40 per conversion across every country tier and $60 on yearlies, plus a dedicated account manager and custom landing pages.
 Reddit's T1-heavy traffic mix means most successful Reddit affiliates hit Pro faster than most other channels.
 Full level mechanics on the Levels page.